necipallef/terraform-module-proxy-lambda/README.md

 > If your project doesn't use `hashicorp/random` module, then you will need to run `terraform init -upgrade`.

 ## Todo
-- [ ] Support for `DomainNames` and `ACMCertificateARN` for newly created CloudFront distribution code example
 - [ ] publish on Hashicorp account